expectedparrot/edsl/docs/starter_tutorial.rst

 1. Download the EDSL library.
 See :ref:`installation` instructions.
 2. Choose how you want to use EDSL:

-    * Run surveys remotely on the Expected Parrot server by activating :ref:`remote_inference` at your :ref:`coop` account.
+    * Run surveys remotely on the Expected Parrot server by activating :ref:`remote_inference` at your :ref:`coop` account
-    * Run surveys locally by storing :ref:`api_keys` for language models that you want to use with EDSL.
+    * Run surveys locally by storing your own :ref:`api_keys` for language models that you want to use with EDSL

 If you encounter any issues or have questions, please email us at info@expectedparrot.com or post a question at our `Discord channel <https://discord.com/invite/mxAYkjfy9m>`_.